Sophomores-Staying on Course

 To fulfill the college fair/college visit requirement, Crosby Scholars must speak with four college admission reps about their respective schools.

 Students typically fulfill this requirement by attending one college fair and submitting a college fair form during their sophomore year, junior year, or senior year; however, juniors and seniors may fulfill this requirement by visiting four college campuses.

-Click here to view and print the college fair form for sophomores.
+Click here to view and print the college fair form.